josiahdavis/josiahdavis.github.io/_posts/2015-01-1-identifying-with-ufos.md

 ---
 *Notes:*
-* The underlying data can be found [here](http://www.imdb.com/title/tt0116629/).
+* The underlying data used in this analysis can be found [here](https://raw.githubusercontent.com/josiahdavis/josiahdavis.github.io/master/supporting%20material/ufo_data.csv).
-* The script used to scrape the data from the NUFORC's site can be found [here](http://www.imdb.com/title/tt0116629/).
+* The script used to scrape the data from the NUFORC's site can be found [here](https://github.com/josiahdavis/josiahdavis.github.io/blob/master/supporting%20material/get_ufo_data.py).
 * The annual reported UFO sightings in the first chart is a moving average.